-We will provide most of the documents you'll need.
-If you cannot pick up your nomination papers you may have an authorized person with signed authorization receive your papers for you.
+If you cannot pick up your nomination papers you may have someone with signed authorization receive your papers for you.
 Descriptions of each are on the following pages.

-Signatures In Lieu of Filing Fee Petition (optional) • Nomination Petition (if required)
+Declaration of Intention form (judicial office only) Signatures In Lieu of Filing Fee - Petition (optional) Nomination Petition (if required) Declaration of Candidacy form Ballot Designation Worksheet Candidate's Statement (optional) ✓ Rules & Formatting

-Declaration of Intention form (judicial office only) • Declaration of Candidacy